History of Blossomtime

 In 1924, Catherine Burrell of Benton Harbor was chosen by newspaper ballots to reign as the first Blossomtime Queen.
-In subsequent years’ communities began to hold their own contests selecting queens to represent them in a collective pageant for the title of Miss Blossomtime.
-In 2015, 22 communities held preliminary contests and Ashley Sipla of Coloma was named the 84th Miss Blossomtime.
-Armani May of South Haven was named the 20th Mr. Blossomtime.
-The 2017 Miss and Mr. Blossomtime Pageants will be held March 12th and 13th.
+In subsequent years, communities began to hold their own contests, selecting queens to represent them in a collective pageant for the title of Miss Blossomtime.

 The Festival temporarily ceased in 1943 with the advent of World War II.
 In 1951 the St. Joseph and Benton Harbor Chamber of Commerce created Blossomtime, Inc., a non-profit organization of some 75 members governed by a Board of Directors.
 The first post-war parade in 1952 attracted approximately 105,000 spectators who viewed 56 units.
 The Festival today is a volunteer organization governed by a 21-member Board of Directors, a part time Parade Coordinator, a part time bookkeeper, and two full time employees.
-In 2001 they added a non-profit corporation called the Blossomtime Scholarship Fund which will award over $20,000 in scholarships this year.
-Held on the first Saturday in May, the Grand Floral Parade now lasts some two hours and boasts of over 125 units including floats, bands, clowns, costumed characters, antique cars and tractors and many other special units including the famed Indianapolis Metropolitan Police Motorcycle Drill Team celebrating their 53rd consecutive appearance leading the Parade.
+In 2001 they added a non-profit corporation called the Blossomtime Scholarship Fund which will award over $20,000.00 in scholarships this year.
+Held on the first Saturday in May, the Grand Floral Parade now lasts some two hours and boasts of over 125 units including floats, bands, clowns, costumed characters, antique cars and tractors and many other special units including the famed Indianapolis Metropolitan Police Motorcycle Drill Team.
 Participants and spectators come from all over the Midwest.
 The Parade now hosts 200,000 spectators annually.
-It is telecasted regionally by W S B T Television from Mishawaka, Indiana and is broadcast by W S J M radio of Benton Harbor, and receives coverage by many newspapers and magazines.
+It is telecast regionally by WSBT Television from Mishawaka, Indiana, is broadcast by WSJM radio of Benton Harbor, and receives coverage by many newspapers and magazines.